Einstein-First is Hiring!

 Einstein-First is creating an evidence-based curriculum that takes students on a journey of modern discovery.
 Starting with foundations, the Einstein-First curriculum resolves the disconnect between science in schools and science of the modern world.

-The project will enable the Australian curriculum to be modernised so that all Australian children can share our best understanding of physical reality and, through the international collaboration, bring the new curriculum to children across the world.
+The project will enable the Australian curriculum to be modernised so that all Australian children can share our best understanding of physical reality and, through the international collaboration, bring our curriculum to children across the world.

 The Einstein-First Project uses interactive learning methods to teach students about modern physics